Questions to Ask Before Investing

-With Indian markets inching north since 2017, it is not hard to find new opinion with respect to investing every day.
+It is not hard to find new opinion with respect to investing every day.
 The plethora of opinions could be confusing and thus it is critical to have a checklist in order to decide on the investments options to choose.
-An investor vies for investing in the right instrument; after all, it is his hard earned money that he/she is willing to multiply for greater financial stability during his/her golden days and/or difficult time.
-Thus to achieve the objective saving need to be made in right instrument.
+An investor vies for investing in the right instrument; after all, it is his hard earned money that they are willing to multiply for greater financial stability during their golden days and/or difficult time.
+Thus to achieve the objective saving need to be made in the right instrument.

-One of the obvious questions that arise now is – How an investor filters good investment?
+The first question that arises is – How does an investor filters good investment?
 How does an investor decide which instrument is suitable for specific goals?
 We, at ORO, feel that is important to provide investors with a quick checklist that would help them make informed decision-making.
 In this article, we present you with 10 questions you should ask yourself before making any investment decision and based on your answers decide on your investment instrument.

-- Do you understand what you are investing?
+Do you understand what you are investing in?

 We believe if an investment can’t be explained in simple terms it means: